menu

 In addition, astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 97.5% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the 51st St / 15th Ave neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.

-Also, the 51st St / 15th Ave neighborhood stands out for having an average per capita income lower than 96.3% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the 51st St / 15th Ave neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.3% of the neighborhoods in America.

 Also, if you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 12.4% of the 51st St / 15th Ave neighborhood's commuters ride the train to and from work each day, which is more than we found in 96.1% of America's neighborhoods.